jpuigcerver/PyLaia/README.md

 - `$IMG_LIST`: A file containing a list of images to transcribe.
 They can be image ids with or without extension or full paths to the images.

 For optional arguments check `$ pylaia-htr-decode-ctc -h`

+## FAQ

+#### Where can I find the last version PyTorch 0.3.1 compatible?
+You can check out the repository using this [tag](https://github.com/jpuigcerver/PyLaia/tree/PyTorch-v0.3.1)